vyca2017/content/content/tutorials/data-management/using-algolia-instant-search/using-algolia-instant-search.md

 ![](./algolia-credentials.png?width=295)

-Then you can create a new index on the `Beer` model.
+Then you can create a new index on the `Beer` type.
 Name the index `Beers` and enter this query:

 ```graphql
 {